Lion Mind Parenting

 Model relational repair and accountability, teaching the value of working through issues

-Investment in terms of time and money: Participation begins with your initial intake session which is $160.
-Sessions are held weekly and are $75 per 75 minute session.
+Investment: Participation begins with your initial intake session which is $160.
+Sessions are held weekly in my office and are $75 per 90 minute session.
 The group is 10 sessions long after which you will receive a certificate of completion.
 Sessions are structured with an educational component, followed by discussion and practical application.
+Participants will receive a manual with all materials.